curtiszimmerman/nfect/README.md

 ## License

-NFECT is released under the BSD License (version 3).
+NFECT is (C) 2014 curtis zimmerman and released under GPLv3.